rdkit/rdkit/Docs/Book/GettingStartedInPython.rst

 Recap Implementation
 ====================

 Associated with the chemical reaction functionality is an implementation of the Recap algorithm. [#lewell]_ Recap uses a set of chemical transformations mimicking common reactions carried out in the lab in order to decompose a molecule into a series of reasonable fragments.

-The RDKit Recap implementation keeps track of the hierarchy of transformations that were applied:
+The RDKit :api:`rdkit.Chem.Recap` implementation keeps track of the hierarchy of transformations that were applied:

 >>> from rdkit import Chem
 >>> from rdkit.Chem import Recap